AnjaliJha1221/TomatoVision-Visualizing-Tomato-Health-with-Ensemble-Learning/README.md

                                       AuTOMATO : Robotic Eyes on Tomato Health through Ensemble Learning

 Dataset Overview:
-Our dataset, sourced from Kaggle, consists of images captured within a greenhouse in Ecuador, specifically targeting tomato plants for automated detection of leaf conditions.
+This dataset, sourced from Kaggle, consists of images captured within a greenhouse in Ecuador, specifically targeting tomato plants for automated detection of leaf conditions.
 The images were acquired using an autonomous robot equipped with a Raspberry Pi and a high-resolution 16-bit camera.
 The dataset comprises four labels:

 Dried Leaves :  Images of tomato leaves showing signs of desiccation and dryness Healthy Leaves : Images depicting normal, unaffected tomato leaves.